lehigh-university-libraries/isle-preserve/README.md

 #### Google Cloud Storage

 There are also GCS buckets [defined via terraform](https://github.com/lehigh-university-libraries/gcloud-terraform/blob/main/projects/lehigh-preserve-isle/03-gcs.tf) that store files temporarily in a GCS bucket.
-These buckets are only used for a temporary holding place for user uploads.
+These buckets are only used for a temporary holding place for user uploads from [https://preserve.lehigh.edu/submit](https://preserve.lehigh.edu/submit)

 ## TLS Certificates